NorseJedi/obsidian-rpg-player-notes/README.md

 This command lets you sort the current sections of the current note.
 The section being sorted is the section level that the cursor is at.
 This means it will find the closest header above the cursor, and sort all headers on that level, but not headers above or below that level.
 The sorting will be done using the sorting method selected in the plugin settings.

+## Command: Update Session Note Navigation (current file) / Update Session Notes Navigation (current folder)
+This command will create or update navigation links at the bottom of your session notes.
+One will do this for all notes in the same folder as the current file, the other just the current file.

+The way this works is that it will look for the previous and next note in the folder based on the note title.
+The notes have to begin with a date (or time) in a format that you can configure in the plugin settings, defaulting to ISO-8601 (YYYY-MM-DD).
+The command will then add links to the previous and next note at the bottom of the note(s).
+If no previous or next note exists, it will show this instead of a link as "*(No previous note)*" or "*(No next note)*".

+If there are already such links in the note, they will be updated in case new notes have been added.
+It will only find the existing links if there is nothing after them in the note except whitespace.
+If you add more text below existing links, the command will add new links at the bottom of the note instead.

+You can set the link text in the plugin settings.
+The default is "← Previous Session" and "Next Session →".
+If you set them to blank, the target note title will be used.

 # Plugin Settings
 The plugin settings can be found in the Obsidian settings under Community Plugins, RPG Player Notes.
 They should be fairly self-explanatory, but here is a breakdown: